amoolya189/balasuraksharegrtp/README.md

-This is a django based web application hence after adding the project to the specifies path
+This is a django based web application hence after adding the project to the specified path
 >cd thatpath/project

 >test/scripts/activate